 Kennedy, C. M., J. R. Oakleaf, D. M. Theobald, S. Baruch-Mordo and J. Kiesecker.
 2019.
 Managing the Middle: A Shift in Conservation Priorities Based on the Global Human Modification Gradient.
 Global Change Biology 25(3): 811- 826. https://doi.org/10.1111/gcb.14549.

 * When authors make use of data they should cite both the data set and the scientific publication, if available.
 Such a practice gives credit to data set producers and advances principles of transparency and reproducibility.
 Please visit the data citations page for details.
 Users who would like to choose to format the citation(s) for this dataset using a myriad of alternate styles can copy the DOI number and paste it into Crosscite's website.

 † For EndNote users, please check the Research Note field for issues with importing authors that are organizations when using the ENW file format.

-The Global Human Modification of Terrestrial Systems data set is available in two projections.
-The data were originally produced in Mollweide projection.
-We reprojected the data and offer them here in Geographic projection as well.
-Both files are zipped GeoTIFFs.
+The data are available in two projections.
+The original data were produced in Mollweide projection.
+We reprojected the data in Geographic projection.
+The data in both projections are available for download in GeoTIFF (.tif) format as zip files below.
 Users should be aware that some spatial uncertainty is introduced in the reprojection process.